piranha/gostatic/README.md

 expands on that a bit:

  - `changed <name> <value>` - checks if value has changed since previous call with the same name.
-Storage, used for checking, is global over whole run of gostatic, so choose unique names.
+Storage used for checking is global over the whole run of gostatic, so choose unique names for different places.

  - `cut <value> <begin> <end>` - cut partial content from `<value>`, delimited by regular expressions `<begin>` and `<end>`.